RubberDuckCollector/lanugage-learning/README.md

 ### German

+- Flash cards:
     - GCSE:
         - Cards are my own from AQA GCSE German Higher 9-1
     - A Level:
         - AS:
             - Cards are my own from AQA A Level Year 1 and AS German
         - A2:
             - Cards are my own from AQA A Level Year 2 German

 ### Spanish

+- Will be responding to all AQA AS speaking cards
+- unfortunately in the interest of doing what i'm good at i will be making them docx documents
+    - (markdown rewrite coming someday?)
+- i will still make them available here regardless. just don't want to use any proprietary standards

+- Flash cards:
     - GCSE:
         - Cards are my own from AQA GCSE Spanish Higher 9-1
     - A Level:
         - AS:
             - Cards are my own from AQA A Level Year 1 and AS Spanish
         - A2:
             - Cards are my own from AQA A Level Year 2 Spanish

 ## Computer Science